Originally a refuge for abused women, children and runaways, Wallace House has since evolved into a fully functioning housing provider.

 Programs & Services

 Outreach: Through our partnership with St. Vincent de Paul at St. Peter’s church, we distribute food; sleeping bags; tents; transportation vouchers and outreach services.
 Case management and referrals are also provided to our clients.
-We work very closely with HOST (Homeless Outreach Services Team) to coordinate services and interventions for the chronically homeless people who are sleeping in places not meant for human habitation, such as in tents and vehicles.
+We work very closely with Reach for Home and Catholic Charities HOST (Homeless Outreach Services Team) to coordinate services and interventions for the chronically homeless who are sleeping in places not meant for human habitation, such as in tents and vehicles.

-Transitional Housing enables clients to save money while working (or going to school) to improve their lives and become self-sufficient.
-Each client agrees to strive toward pre-established goals with the help of a case manager; during the two years they are given to complete the program.
-Once again, the goal here is increased income and a move into permanent housing.
+Transitional Housing enables our clients to save money while working or going to school.
+This time is critical for clients who are disabled and attempting to gain traction in their recovery, improve their lives and become self-sufficient.
+Each client agrees to strive toward pre-established goals during the two years they are given to complete the program.
+Once again, the goal here is increased income, emotional stability and a move into permanent housing.

-Supportive Housing Program at Cherry Creek Village: This program is designed to reach chronically homeless clients with mental and/or physical disabilities, many of whom are disabled Veteran’s.
-Our aim is to come along side these clients to help them acquire necessary life skills, social traction and the emotional support needed to maintain permanent housing.
+Supportive Housing Program at Cherry Creek Village: This program is designed to reach chronically homeless clients with mental and/or physical disabilities.
+Our aim is to help our clients acquire necessary life skills, social traction and the emotional support needed to maintain permanent housing.
 A common feeling shared by our clients is a sense of being included.
 Our goal is to create and maintain a healthy family environment, where they feel safe and secure.
 Most of our clients have experienced trauma as the result of domestic violence and abuse.
 This feeling of security is extremely important for their continued stability.

 Board of Directors